-The Enterprise Investment Scheme (EIS) is a type of scheme that many individuals may decide to invest in.
-When they do this, they may receive 30% income tax relief, against their overall income tax bill.
+The Enterprise Investment Scheme (EIS) is a type of scheme many individuals may decide to invest in.
+When they do this, investors can claim 30% income tax relief against their overall income tax bill.

 - Enterprise Investment Scheme (EIS).

 Under VCT schemes, you can invest directly in a company or enterprise that qualifies for one of these schemes.
 The companies that offer EIS investment opportunities often invest in knowledge-intensive activities.
 To qualify for the scheme, they must be operating a qualifying trade.
 There are more guidelines on the HMRC website regarding what HMRC view as EIS qualifying companies.

 When investing, you will also need to ensure that you meet the conditions for investors.
 In addition, the company or enterprise will need to meet the requirements for the scheme.